 One day, after organizing a client’s beautifully renovated kitchen, I came home and took a fresh look at my own.
 After 22 years, what was once state of the art had become hopelessly outdated.
 Speckled granite counters with bulky curved edges and a stainless steel hood over the oven were rooted in the 1990’s.
 The grout in the tile needed cleaning, and the television “cabinet” looked ridiculous with a flat screen TV wedged inside.
 It was time for a renovation.

-My first step was hiring Mariela Melamed of MDM Designs, a talented designer, architect, and photographer.
-While I initially planned to only address the kitchen, she suggested that, since I live in a townhouse, it would be difficult to renovate the kitchen while ignoring the other living spaces on the same floor – the dining room, living room, powder room, and laundry room.
-While this necessitated an expansion of project scope and budget, the end result was worth it!
+While I initially planned to only address the kitchen, since I live in a townhouse, it would be difficult to renovate the kitchen while ignoring the other living spaces on the same floor – the dining room, living room, powder room, and laundry room.
+This necessitated an expansion of project scope and budget, but the end result was worth it!
 The changes that I made are described and pictured below:

 When I first set foot in in this Montauk playroom, I almost missed the view of the ocean.
 Although the room boasted ample storage for the family’s four children, it was drowning in toys.
 The perimeter of the room was lined with bins.
 Deep storage areas filled one wall, flanked on either side with bookshelves that were half styled and half filled with junk.
 A comfy couch in the middle of the room faced both the television and the ocean outside.

 The organization of this playroom was simple, and the cause of the clutter was a common one.
 The existing storage was filled with toys the children had outgrown, so toys they regularly used were relegated to counters and storage bins that kept multiplying.

 Using my FOUR STEP METHOD, the playroom was restored to order in just a few hours.